Kangaroo (comics): Brian Hibbs

 Hibbs was freed shortly thereafter by another foe of Spider-Man, the Grizzly.
-The Grizzly proposed an alliance between the Kangaroo, the Spot and Gibbon as a Spider-Man Revenge Squad (a riff on the Superman Revenge Squad).
+The Grizzly proposed an alliance between Kangaroo, the Spot, and Gibbon as a Spider-Man Revenge Squad (a riff on the Superman Revenge Squad).
 Kangaroo questioned the proposal, which resulted in him receiving a swift kick to the rear.
-Of his three teammates, the Kangaroo found himself most in-line with the Spot as both wanted to pursue wealth from robberies rather than attack Spider-Man as Gibbon and Grizzly both wanted.
-After resolving their internal strife, the Spider-Man Revenge Squad then sallied forth, with the Kangaroo wearing polka dotted boxer shorts instead of his armor's destroyed bottom half.
+Of his three teammates, Kangaroo found himself most in-line with the Spot as both wanted to pursue wealth from robberies rather than attack Spider-Man as Gibbon and Grizzly both wanted.
+After resolving their internal strife, the Spider-Man Revenge Squad then sallied forth, with Kangaroo wearing polka-dotted shorts instead of his armor's destroyed bottom half.
 Upon encountering Spider-Man again, the team received the moniker "Legion of Losers" and was almost defeated by Spider-Man.
-However, Gibbon managed to cold-cock Spider-Man, with the Kangaroo landed a stomp to the hero's stomach which put out of commission.
+However, Gibbon managed to cold-cock Spider-Man, with Kangaroo landed a stomp to the hero's stomach which put out of commission.
 Upon returning to their secret lair, located at the Grizzly's apartment, the team was once again at strife.
 Grizzly and Gibbon had a change in heart and wished to return their stolen goods and go straight.
 Spot and Kangaroo, however, disagreed with their teammates.
 A battle then erupted, with the Kangaroo launching himself at Grizzly, flying through one of the Spot's spots, and smashing into a wall, knocking him out.
-Afterwards, Spider-Man took the Kangaroo to prison.
+Afterwards, Spider-Man took Kangaroo to prison.

-Once out of prison, the Kangaroo tried to further emulate his idol by gaining superhuman powers.
+Once out of prison, Kangaroo tried to further emulate his idol by gaining superhuman powers.
 As a result, his stature increased with a corresponding decrease in his mental faculties.
 As a result, he attempted to make a name for himself by playing baseball and shunning the supervillain lifestyle.
-Taking the name Billy Bob Jenks, the Kangaroo found fame as a professional ball player until his identity was revealed, resulting in his expulsion from the major leagues.
-Turning back to the supervillain path, the Kangaroo then found himself incarcerated in the Cage, a prison where superhuman powers are dampened.
+Taking the name Billy Bob Jenks, Kangaroo becomes a professional baseball player until his identity was revealed, resulting in his expulsion from the major leagues.
+Turning back to the supervillain path, Kangaroo then found himself incarcerated in the Cage, a prison where superhuman powers are dampened.
 Once again following his idol's path, Hibbs trained to become a master combatant.
 While in the Cage, he made a name for himself as a fighter, alongside Batroc the Leaper, another supervillain gifted with powerful legs.

 During all of this activity, Hibbs's mutation was rapidly advancing, as he gained bulk, growing to nearly nine feet in height, suffered facial deformity, and decreased in intelligence.
-After a short time period, Hibbs actually believed he was the original Kangaroo.
-As a result, he took on a very thick, almost unintelligible Australian accent.
+After a short time period, Hibbs believed he was the original Kangaroo.
+As a result, he took on a thick, unintelligible Australian accent.